Koh Lian Pin

 Koh Lian Pin (born 1976 in Singapore) is a Singaporean conservation scientist.
 He is Vice President (Sustainability & Resilience), and Chief Sustainability Scientist at the National University of Singapore (NUS), where he oversees and champions sustainability-related research.
-He employs a whole-of-University strategy to bridge academia with policy makers, industry and civil society, driving the change needed across all sectors to tackle the twin planetary crises of climate change and biodiversity loss.
+He employs a whole-of-University strategy to bridge academia with policy makers, industry and civil society, driving change across sectors to tackle the twin planetary crises of climate change and biodiversity loss.

-By initiating and spearheading engagements with stakeholders locally and at international fora, Koh seeks to promote societal understanding of the world we live in, and amplify the university’s and Singapore’s contributions to sustainability efforts globally.
+By initiating and spearheading engagements with stakeholders locally and at international fora, Koh seeks to promote societal understanding of the world, and amplify the university’s and Singapore’s contributions to sustainability efforts globally.

-He is presently also the Kwan Im Thong Hood Cho Temple Chair Professor of Conservation, and Director of the Centre for Nature-based Climate Solutions at NUS.
+He is also the Kwan Im Thong Hood Cho Temple Chair Professor of Conservation, and Director of the Centre for Nature-based Climate Solutions at NUS.

-An internationally renowned name in the field of sustainability and environmental science, Koh is one of the most highly cited conservation scientists in the world, with over 20 years of international research experience.
-His previous stints include Swiss National Science Foundation Professor at ETH Zurich, Chair of Applied Ecology and Conservation at the University of Adelaide, Vice President of Science Partnerships and Innovation at Conservation International Foundation.
+Koh is a highly cited conservation scientists, with over 20 years of international research experience.
+His previous roles include Swiss National Science Foundation Professor at ETH Zurich, Chair of Applied Ecology and Conservation at the University of Adelaide, Vice President of Science Partnerships and Innovation at Conservation International Foundation.
 He was also the Founding Director of Conservation Drones, a non-profit organisation that seeks to introduce drone technology to conservation scientists and practitioners worldwide.